glastonbridge/SuperCollider-Android/README.md

 SuperCollider is copyright James McCartney and many different authors Published under the terms of the GNU GPL, version 2 or later.
 Some code is GPL3+ so the overall bundle will typically be GPL3+.

+This version is based on Supercollider 3.5.
+Synthdefs created using Supercollider 3.6 will usually fail to load.

 SuperCollider-Android port by Alex Shaw and Dan Stowell. http://github.com/glastonbridge/SuperCollider-Android